ratiotile/division-designer/doc/design.md

 Unit view is divided into 3 tabs: Land, Air, Sea.
 There is a central table that lists all the unit types.
 A formation box shows the selected units and quantities.
 The stats box shows calculated stats for the built formation.

-A menu bar on the top of the screen
+A menu bar on the top of the screen navigates between Formation Builder pages and Technology pages.
+The drop-downs [operate across desktop and mobile seamlessly,](https://codereview.stackexchange.com/questions/38239/handling-hover-events-on-a-touch-screen) hover on desktop, touch on mobile.
+These user events are to be handled via composition of InputComponents.